ct-report/TCN/README.md

 ---------------------------------------

 **COVID COMMUNITY ALERT** based on TCN protocol.
-One of the former proposals for the Italian Government official app.
+One of the former proposals during the Fast-Call for the Italian Government official app.

 Sources | https://gitlab.com/coronavirus-outbreak-control
 --------|------------------------------------------------